Path-connectivity of the set of uniquely ergodic and cobounded foliations: Contractions on

 As a consequence of Theorem~\ref{thm:klarreich} we have the following characterization of neighborhoods in $\PML$ using the curve graph. \begin{lem} Suppose that $F$ is a minimal foliation, and $U$ is an open neighborhood of $\Delta(F)$ in $\PML$.
 Let $\gamma$ be an arbitrary simple closed curve.
 Then there is a number $K$ with the following property: suppose that $\beta$ is a simple closed curve so that (as a point in the curve graph) we have

 Then $\beta$ (seen as a projective measured foliation) is contained in $U$. \end{lem} \begin{proof} Suppose that the claim were false.
 Then we would find a sequence $(\beta_i)$ with $(\beta_i \cdot F)_{\gamma} > i$ but $\beta_i \notin U$.
-By the Gromov product condition, $(\beta_i)$ would then be an admissible sequence converging to the boundary point $F$.
+By the Gromov product condition, $(\beta_i)$ would then be a sequence converging at infinity to the boundary point $F$.
 So, by Theorem~\ref{thm:klarreich}~ii), the sequence $\beta_i$ converges in the measure forgetting topology to $F$.
-Since $U$ is an open neighborhood of $\Delta(F)$ this is impossible as $\beta_i \notin U$. \end{proof} We also need the following partial converse. \begin{lem} There is a number $k_0$ with the following property.
+Since $U$ is an open neighborhood of $\Delta(F)$ this is impossible as $\beta_i \notin U$. \end{proof} We also need the following partial converse. \begin{lem} There is a number $k_0$, depending only on the topological type of the surface, with the following property.
 Suppose that $F$ is a minimal foliation, $\alpha$ is a simple closed curve, and

 If $\mu_i$ is a sequence of minimal foliations converging to $\alpha$ in $\PML$, then

 for all large $i$. \end{lem} \begin{proof} Denote by $\Phi:\mathcal{T}(S)\to\mathcal{C}(S)$ the map which assigns to a marked hyperbolic surface in Teichm\"uller space a curve of smallest extremal length\footnote{This curve may not be well-defined, but any two choices have uniformly few intersections due to the collar lemma.
 Hence, any two choices have uniformly small distance in the curve graph.}.
 Pick a basepoint $X_0$ in Teichm\"uller space for which $\gamma$ is a curve of smallest extremal length, and consider the Teichm\"uller geodesic rays $\rho_i$ starting from $X_0$ in the direction of $\mu_i$.
 Since the $\mu_i$ converge to $\alpha$ in $\PML$, the rays $\rho_i$ converge uniformly on compact subsets to the Teichm\"uller geodesic ray $\rho_\infty$ starting in $X_0$ with vertical foliation $\alpha$.